 - English is my second language.
-Any linguistic corrections that improve the quality of the text.
+Any grammatical corrections that improve the quality of the text.

 - Anyone new to sensorial analysis, is anything unclear so far?